Coupled Evolutionary Behavioral and Disease Dynamics under Reinfection Risk: Coupled SIRI Epidemic and Evolutionary Behavioral Model

 We denote the time-varying proportions of susceptible, infected and recovered individuals who choose to remain unprotected by $z_S$, $z_I$, and $z_R$, respectively.
 In particular, we have $x_{\RUt} = z_R r$, $x_{\RPt} = (1 - z_R)r$ and so on.
 These proportions evolve according to the replicator dynamics with payoffs defined in \eqref{eq:payoff_siri}.
 We now state the coupled evolution of disease and evolutionary behavioral dynamics as follows:

-\begin{lemma}[Invariant Set for Coupled SIRI Dynamics] For the coupled SIRI epidemic and evolutionary behavioral dynamics defined by \eqref{eq:siri_coupled}, the set $\setdef{(s, y, r, z_S, z_I, z_R)}{(s, y, r, z_S, z_I, z_R) \in [0,1]^6}$ is invariant. \end{lemma}
+\begin{lemma}[Invariant Set for Coupled SIRI Dynamics] For the coupled SIRI epidemic and evolutionary behavioral dynamics defined by \eqref{eq:siri_coupled}, the set $\{(s, y, r, z_S, z_I, z_R) \rvert (s, y, r, z_S, z_I, z_R) \in [0,1]^6\}$ is invariant. \end{lemma}

-The proof follows from identical arguments as the proof of Lemma \ref{lem:invariant-set}.
+The proof follows from identical arguments as the proof of Lemma \ref{lem:invariant-set} and is omitted due to space constraints.

-While $\dot{s} = - (\dot{y}+\dot{r})$ above, a complete characterization of the equilibria and their stability properties is prohibitive due to the dynamics being high dimensional.
-In order to gain insights into epidemic evolution under game-theoretic decision-making, we analyze the coupled dynamics via timescale separation arguments.
+A complete characterization of the equilibria and their stability properties for the above dynamics is prohibitive due to the dynamics being high dimensional and the presence of a large number of equilibrium points.
+In order to gain insights into epidemic evolution and convergence of infected proportion under game-theoretic decision-making, we analyze the coupled dynamics via timescale separation arguments.
 Specifically, we analyze in detail the case when the behavioral dynamics is much faster than the disease dynamics, derive the stable equilibria of the fast system (consisting of variables $z_S, z_I, z_R$) followed by analyzing the equilibria and convergence behavior of the reduced dynamics for the slow system (consisting of variables $s, y, r$).